 Your child's university might have an exchange programme for short-term study visits to Germany.
-Such programmes frequently allow participants to spend just one semester in Germany.
+Such programmes frequently allow participants to spend just one semester (= 1⁄2 year) in Germany.
 Your child may wish to gain some international work experience, for example, by completing an internship.
-Many students supplement their degree programmes with an internship to gain professional experience and familiarise themselves with the international labour market.
+Many students supplement their degree programmes with an internship to gain professional experience and familiarize themselves with the international labour market.